Alicia Toublanc

-Alicia Toublanc (born 3 May 1996) is a French handball player who plays for Debreceni VSC and the French national team as a right wing.
+Alicia Toublanc-Nicolas (born 3 May 1996) is a French handball player who plays for Debreceni VSC and the French national team as a right wing.

 Career and personal life

 She joined the Brest Bretagne Handball academy in 2014 and signed her first professional contract in 2017.

 She suffered from an anterior cruciate ligament (ACL) injury twice in her career, on the same knee, in 2015 and 2017.

 With the French national team, she won a gold medal at the 2023 World Championship, and a silver one at the 2021 World Championship.

 She won the French league and the French Cup with her club Brest.

+For the 2025 World Championship she won bronze medals losing to Germany in the semifinal and beating Netherlands in extra time in the third place playoff.